 The decisions as to whether the scholarship should be granted or not, and the amount of the scholarship will be grounded on the relevant university's regulations.
 As a general rule, a refugee recommended by the Programme must complete all courses and examinations required by the relevant university within four years (two years for master's programme, three years for Doctor's programme) in order to graduate.
 Tuition and other fees that are usually incurred by students shall be covered by the relevant university in place of the refugee student who satisfies the conditions above.
-The universities offer undergraduate studies provide additional livelihood support every month on its discretion (amount and conditions differ per university).
+The universities provide additional livelihood support every month on its discretion (amount and conditions differ per university).
+Please note that in principle it does not offer housing expenses such as student dormitory fee.
+For further details, please consult the university once you receive the offer.
+If you wish to know more before and/or during the application to RHEP, please contact the RHEP secretariat.